What Are the Most Common Business Loan Mistakes?

 Business Loan Mistakes: Not Having a Purpose for the Loan

-This mistake often stems from a misinterpretation of requirements, or lack thereof.
-Online and alternative financial institutions have much looser requirements than banks.
+This mistake often stems from a misinterpretation of requirements or lack thereof.
+Online and alternative financial institutions have much looser standards than banks.
 This includes the need for a business plan.
 Since banks prefer to lend large amounts, applicants must present detailed business plans explaining how they will use the borrowed funds.
-The fate of an application could very well be decided by the nature of the desired investment.
+The nature of the desired investment could very well decide the fate of an application.

 On the other hand, most online and alternative institutions do not require business plans.
-Their products are not restricted for certain purposes.
-In other words, an applicant won’t be rejected solely because they aren’t planning to use the money for a particularly lucrative or safe investment.
+Their products are not restricted for specific purposes.
+In other words, an applicant won’t be rejected solely because they aren’t planning to use the money for a safe investment.

-Even if the institution does not ask about the purpose of the loan, you should still have a clear purpose for it.
+Even if the institution does not ask about the loan’s purpose, you should still have a precise use for it.
 Why?
 Because defining the purpose of the loan ultimately determines how much money you need to borrow.
 And your borrowing amount determines how much time you’ll need to pay it back.
-This brings us to another extremely common business loan mistake:
+This brings us to another prevalent business loan mistake: